-Capstar Financial Holdings's upcoming dividend is US$0.05 a share, following on from the last 12 months, when the company distributed a total of US$0.20 per share to shareholders.
-Last year's total dividend payments show that Capstar Financial Holdings has a trailing yield of 1.3% on the current share price of $15.74.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+Capstar Financial Holdings's next dividend payment will be US$0.05 per share, and in the last 12 months, the company paid a total of US$0.20 per share.
+Calculating the last year's worth of payments shows that Capstar Financial Holdings has a trailing yield of 1.9% on the current share price of $10.43.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
 As a result, readers should always check whether Capstar Financial Holdings has been able to grow its dividends, or if the dividend might be cut.

 Have Earnings And Dividends Been Growing?

-Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
+Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-With that in mind, we're encouraged by the steady growth at Capstar Financial Holdings, with earnings per share up 2.1% on average over the last five years.
+For this reason, we're glad to see Capstar Financial Holdings's earnings per share have risen 13% per annum over the last five years.

 We wouldn't recommend just buying the first dividend stock you see, though.
 Here's a list of interesting dividend stocks with a greater than 2% yield and an upcoming dividend.